How-to

 Choose your audio output format

-Select MP3, WAV, or M4A.
+Select MP3, WAV, M4A, AAC, OGG, or OPUS.
 MP3 is the best choice for most purposes — small file, plays everywhere.
 WAV if you need the audio for editing software.
-M4A for Apple device compatibility.
+M4A for Apple devices.

 If converting to MP3, choose a bitrate